dfinity/awesome-internet-computer/README.md

 ## Game Development

 For Unity-compatible client libraries, see [C# agents](#C#).
+For Unreal Engine-compatible client libraries, see [C++ agents](#C++).

+- [BoomDAO World Protocol](https://github.com/BoomDAO/world-protocol) - An on-chain game server protocol weaving together ICP games into one universally accessible database.
+- [BoomDAO Unity template](https://github.com/BoomDAO/unity-template) - Unity template with wallet integration and NFT fetching.
 - [Internet Computer GameKit](https://github.com/dfinity/ic-gamekit) - Toolkit for building games on the IC.
 - [Unity Play To Earn Sample](https://github.com/therealbryanho/IC-Code-Sample-Unity-Play-to-Earn-Game) - Example of how to deploy a Unity play to earn game on the IC.
 - [WebGL Sample](https://internetcomputer.org/docs/current/samples/host-a-webgame) - Example of how to host a WebGL game on the IC.
-- [IC Unity template](https://github.com/tommygames/ic-unity-template) - Unity template with wallet integration and NFT fetching.

 ## Wallets and Authentication

 - [AstroX Me](https://astrox.me/#/) - Canister-based mobile/web multi-chain wallet.
 - [Bitfinity](https://wallet.infinityswap.one/) - Chrome extension.
+- [ICRC-1 Wallet](https://github.com/research-ag/wallet) - Canister-based wallet for ICRC-1 compliant tokens.
 - [Internet Identity](https://github.com/dfinity/internet-identity) - Pseudoymous authentication system for the Internet Computer.
 - [NFID](https://nfid.one/) - Digital identity for signing in to applications privately and securely.
 - [NNS Dapp](https://nns.ic0.app/) - Stake ICP in neurons, participate in governance and decentralization sales.